About Nanook Recreation

 Christian is in charge of climbing programs at Outdoor Adventures.
 He started out volunteering for OA in 2012, and has worked his way up through the program to Assistant Coordinator.
 Born and raised in the flat country of Denmark, Christian now loves spending time in the mountains and is passionate about all types of climbing.
 In addition to working at OA, he's also a master's student in the Northern and Arctic Studies program at UAF.

 Outdoor Adventures Assistant Coordinator for Education

 Frank worked as a staff member for Outdoor Adventures from 2010-2017 and after 8 months as a stay at home dad is back with the program.
 Frank has lived in and played in Alaska for 25 years, and loves exploring the mountains on foot or on skis.
-Climbing and skiing are his main passions when he is not hanging out with his children.
-Frank also enjoys exploring Alaska Rivers in a kayak and packraft as well as doing bike tours around the world.
+Climbing and skiing are his main passions when he is not hanging out with his kids.
+Frank also enjoys exploring Alaska rivers in a kayak, raft and packraft as well as doing bike tours around the world.

 After moving from Arizona to Alaska one cold November, Anne started working at the University of Alaska!
 As Nanook Recreation Business Manager, Anne pulls together skills from her past positions in auditing, donor relations and software account management and her always growing experience to the benefit of the amazing Nanook Recreation team.